yiyinglai/Pneumonia/README.md

 # Pneumonia
 Pneumonia Classification Based on Chest X-ray Images

-This project has two stages.
+This course project has two stages.
 In the first stage, pneumonia in Chest X-ray iamges is detected.
 In the second stage, type of pneumonia in the images detected in the fisrt stage is classified using the lung-segmented version of the images.

 Stage1.ipynb implements the first stage.\
 Segmentation.ipynb implements lung segmentation and saves the lung-segmented images.\